ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 registration process allows for UUIDs to be one of the URNs with the lowest minting cost.

+## Update motivation

-Furthermore, many things have changed in the time since UUIDs were originally created.
+Many things have changed in the time since UUIDs were originally created.
 Modern applications have a need to create and utilize UUIDs as the primary identifier for a variety of different items in complex computational systems, including but not limited to database keys, file names, machine or system names, and identifiers for event-driven transactions.

-One area UUIDs have gained popularity is as database keys.
+One area in which UUIDs have gained popularity is as database keys.
 This stems from the increasingly distributed nature of modern applications.
-In such cases, "auto increment" schemes often used by databases do not work well, as the effort required to coordinate unique numeric identifiers across a network can easily become a burden.
+In such cases, "auto increment" schemes often used by databases do not work well, as the effort required to coordinate sequential numeric identifiers across a network can easily become a burden.
-The fact that UUIDs can be used to create unique, reasonably short values in distributed systems without requiring synchronization makes them a good alternative, but UUID versions 1-5 lack certain other desirable characteristics:
+The fact that UUIDs can be used to create unique, reasonably short values in distributed systems without requiring coordination makes them a good alternative, but UUID versions 1-5 lack certain other desirable characteristics:

 1. Non-time-ordered UUID versions such as UUIDv4 have poor database index locality.
-  Meaning new values created in succession are not close to each other in the index and thus require inserts to be performed at random locations.
+  This means that new values created in succession are not close to each other in the index and thus require inserts to be performed at random locations.
   The negative performance effects of which on common structures used for this (B-tree and its variants) can be dramatic.

-1. The 100-nanosecond, Gregorian epoch used in UUIDv1 timestamps is uncommon and difficult to represent accurately using a standard number format such as {{IEEE754}}.
+1. The 100-nanosecond Gregorian epoch used in UUIDv1 timestamps is uncommon and difficult to represent accurately using a standard number format such as {{IEEE754}}.

-1. Introspection/parsing is required to order by time sequence; as opposed to being able to perform a simple byte-by-byte comparison.
+1. Introspection/parsing is required to order by time sequence, as opposed to being able to perform a simple byte-by-byte comparison.